evhub/coconut/DOCS.md

 **windowsof**(_size_, _iterable_, _fillvalue_=`...`, _step_=`1`)

-`windowsof` produces an iterable that effectively mimics a sliding window over _iterable_ of size _size_. _step_ determines the spacing between windowsof.
+`windowsof` produces an iterable that effectively mimics a sliding window over _iterable_ of size _size_. _step_ determines the spacing between windows.

 If _size_ is larger than _iterable_, `windowsof` will produce an empty iterable.
 If that is not the desired behavior, _fillvalue_ can be passed and will be used in place of missing values.
 Also, if _fillvalue_ is passed and the length of the _iterable_ is not divisible by _step_, _fillvalue_ will be used in that case to pad the last window as well.
 Note that _fillvalue_ will only ever appear in the last window.